What geographical area does the Oakland Workers' Collective serve?

 What if I'm not satisfied with the job once it's completed?

 We value your feedback and would like to hear about your experience.
+We will relay your feedback to the collective members.
 We are constantly trying to improve our service.
-Click here to provide us feedback.
+Click here to provide feedback.

 Do the workers accept gratuities?